 The secret ingredient in many homemade salad dressings is anchovy paste — it doesn’t taste like fish, but it gives the flavors in your dressing a certain depth and richness.

 3. Frozen Burritos

-Frozen burritos are quick and convenient meals when you’re on the go or just too busy to make your own meal.
-Make your own by wrapping refried beans, cheese, and meat in tortillas, wrapping them individually in foil, and freezing them.
-Pop them in the microwave whenever you’re ready and serve with salsa and fresh toppings.
+Frozen burritos are quick and convenient meals when you’re on the go or just too busy to cook.
+Make your own by wrapping refried beans, cheese, and meat in tortillas; wrap them individually in foil, then freeze them.
+Pop them in the microwave whenever you’re ready, and serve with salsa and fresh toppings.

 4. Smoothies and Juices

 I’m not sure when the trend of juicing and smoothies really got going, but I’ll be honest: I hope it never ends.
-Depending on the day and the mood, either a smoothie or a juice can super-pack any day with nutrients and bursts of natural energy.
-They can also drain your bank account ten times faster than you can fill it.
+Depending on the day and the mood, either a smoothie or juice can supercharge you with nutrients and bursts of natural energy.
+They can also drain your bank account 10 times faster than you can fill it.

 5. Baby Food

 In terms of price for weight, baby food is probably one of the most expensive items in the grocery store.
 It’s incredibly easy to make your own high-quality baby food.
 Your pediatrician will provide you with guides to the types of food that your baby is ready for, and the easiest and cheapest option you have is to buy those foods raw, boil them, mash them, and store them in the fridge.
 Many foods, such as apples and sweet potatoes, can also be mashed and then frozen in ice trays and thawed weeks later.
 There's no need to add sugar or spices.

 You can also pop a frozen cube of mashed fruit or veggie (or a blend of both!) into a teething feeder and let baby chew away.
 It’s a great way to introduce new flavors, and they love the cold against their teething gums.